-Master of Education with Specialization in Curriculum and Instruction with EC-6 Certification
+Master of Education with Specialization in Curriculum and Instruction with EC-6 Generalist Certification

-Throughout the program, students develop knowledge and skills through working with children and teachers in elementary school settings.
-Because the School of Education maintains close ties with area schools and school districts.
+Throughout the program, graduate students develop knowledge and skills through working with students and teachers in elementary school settings.
+The College of Education has close ties with area schools and school districts.
 This relationship with area schools means that students benefit from the practical experiences and the professional opportunities available.
-Most graduates of this program are employed in Houston-area schools.
+Most graduates are employed in Houston-area schools.
 Employment opportunities vary according to teaching field.

 In addition to being accepted into the University Master's of Education Program, a student must be accepted into the Graduate Teacher Education Program which requires a 2.75 GPA Undergraduate or 3.0 GPA in the last 60 hours of university coursework.